NAVI Fortnite, Rainbow Six, and Apex Legends: year's recap

 Apex Legends

-For the eu Natus Vincere Apex Legends team, the year 2020 is a rather ambiguous one.
+For the Natus Vincere Apex Legends team, the year 2020 is a rather ambiguous one.
 We started as one of the strongest teams in Europe, capable of showing the excellent game at the international level, and sadly enough ended with the failure to qualify for the playoffs of tournaments.

 It's hard to say what the main reason was, but we can definitely mention the coronavirus pandemic.
-So, eu NAVI had an excellent performance in the qualification stage of the first Major tournament of the season and were already preparing for the main part of the competition, but all the LAN-championships were eventually canceled and the professional scene switched to the online mode.
+So, NAVI had an excellent performance in the qualification stage of the first Major tournament of the season and were already preparing for the main part of the competition, but all the LAN-championships were eventually canceled and the professional scene switched to the online mode.

-The results of eu Natus Vincere during the spring and summer period can hardly be called successful.
-The team participated in a number of championships but did not make the playoffs of the ALGS Summer Circuit, and its highest achievement was 7th place at ALGS Online #4 not the most impressive result.
+The results of Natus Vincere during the spring and summer period can hardly be called successful.
+The team participated in a number of championships but did not make the playoffs of the ALGS Summer Circuit, and its highest achievement was 7th place at ALGS Online #4 — not the most impressive result.

-For this reason, in September the team has undergone some changes. ru Dmitry "Fyzu" Petrov was replaced by ua Maxim "MaxStrafe" Stadnyuk: the replacement was intended to improve the team's game since Maxim won the ALGS Summer Circuit playoffs with his last team.
+Maxim "MaxStrafe" Stadnyuk: the replacement was intended to improve the team's game since Maxim won the ALGS Summer Circuit playoffs with his last team.

 Посмотреть эту публикацию в Instagram

-de Hermann "Nesh" Kobrin took the vacant position as standin.
-With him, the team played the last two months of 2020.
-However, the departure of by 9impulse and the change of in-game roles affected the team's success: the guys were unable to rebuild their game and ended the year without many results.
-However, as CEO ua Yevhen Zolotarov said, the ua Natus Vincere esports club will have a lineup for the discipline early next year, so let's wait for the news about the team's fate.
+9impulse and the change of in-game roles affected the team's success: the guys were unable to rebuild their game and ended the year without many results.
+However, as CEO

 Rainbow Six Siege

-It was quite a difficult year for the gb Natus Vincere squad in the Ubisoft discipline.
-It started with the main tournament, Six Invitational 2020, for which our team earned a slot after winning the Pro League season 10. gb NAVI did not enter the tournament as favorites, but a playoff spot was a distinct possibility.
+It was quite a difficult year for the Natus Vincere squad in the Ubisoft discipline.
+It started with the main tournament, Six Invitational 2020, for which our team earned a slot after winning the Pro League season 10.

 The tournament, however, ultimately disappointed both the players and the fans.
-Our guys first lost to us SpaceStation Gaming (to be fair, the future world champion), defeated de Rogue, and then in the important match to get out of the group lost to us Team SoloMid.
-The final 9th-12th places such a result did not suit anyone.
+Our guys first lost to SpaceStation Gaming (to be fair, the future world champion), defeated

 There was growing dissatisfaction within the team as well.
-First gb Ben "CTZN" McMillan left the team, then the contract with gb Ellis "Pie" Peart expired, as a result, gb NAVI had to find two players for the upcoming season.
+First Ben "CTZN" McMillan left the team, then the contract with

-gb Byron "Blurr" Murray and ch Dimitri "Panix" De Longueau joined the team.
-The first is a young player eager to win (who played a few games before the return of gb Jack "Doki" Robertson after his ban).
+Jack "Doki" Robertson after his ban).
 The second is an experienced player capable of becoming a team leader.
 Alas, the boys finished fourth in the Pro League season 11, and in the European Open Clash charity tournament departed in the semi-finals stage.

 However, the roster continued to play without changes, which proved to be a mistake.
 The team failed to reach its potential before the start of the new tournament, the first stage of the European League.
-Finishing fifth and failing to qualify for the Six Major, after such results ch Panix, along with hr Leon "neLo" Pesic, were benched.
+Finishing fifth and failing to qualify for the Six Major, after such results Panix, along with

-In their place came the already familiar gb Blurr, as well as young player gb Joe "Joe" Crowther.
+Joe "Joe" Crowther.
 The renewed team had to fight in the first season of the UK Ireland Nationals, as well as in the second stage of the European League.
-It is difficult to take the results of the first championship as an asset (second place), but for gb Natus Vincere it was more of a training ground.
+It is difficult to take the results of the first championship as an asset (second place), but for

 Посмотреть эту публикацию в Instagrammn